 An IVA stands for an Individual Voluntary Arrangement.
 It’s a legally binding agreement between you and your creditors which states that you will pay back your debts to your creditors over a certain period of time to which they have agreed to.

-Your IVA has to be approved by both the court as well as your creditors after which it goes into effect.
+Your IVA has to be approved by your creditors, after which it is filed at court and goes into effect.
 Then, you’ll have to stick by the proposals presented in your arrangement throughout its entire period for it to be successful.

-Once you reach the end of your arrangement successfully, your debt to your creditors will be considered paid off.
+Once you reach the end of your arrangement successfully, and have made the designated payments, your debt to your creditors will be considered paid off.
 After that, you will have a clean slate and you can start rebuilding your credit score from the ground up.

 An IVA will enable you to ensure that you are being treated fairly as it takes into account how much you are able to realistically afford.